 You may have to pull the plant up as you backfill.
 Too shallow is better than too deep.
 When the hole is half filled, give it and the roots a good soaking of water.
 When the water has drained, readjust the depth of the stem if necessary and finish filling in the hole.
 Gently tamp the soil down with your hands.

-Spread an organic mulch 3-6 inches deep over the root zone and beyond to help hold in soil moisture and prevent weed growth.
+Spread an organic mulch 3-6 inches deep over the root ball and beyond to help hold in soil moisture and prevent weed growth.
 You can use hay, straw, leaves, pine needles, bark or wood chips, grass clippings, or compost.
 Do not use mushroom compost as this contains lime and can raise the pH.
 Do not fertilize at this time.

 If you’re having a dry spell, or your soil is very sandy, you should water every day for the first three or four months.
 The most common reason for any newly planted shrub to die is lack of enough water.

 Gardenias need about an inch of water, either from rainfall or irrigation, per week.
 Renew the mulch layer as needed to protect the roots from drying out, freezing, or overheating, and to smother weeds.
 Gardenias have shallow roots, so avoid cultivating around them.
 Instead, hand pull weeds that are not smothered with mulch.

 Use an organic mulch or organic matter such as peat moss that will decompose and add nutrients to the soil when it does.
 Try to maintain a mulch layer 3-6 inches deep around the gardenia at all times, but keep it a couple inches away from the trunk itself.

 Wondering when to fertilize gardenias?
 Fertilize gardenias monthly during the growing season (not in fall or winter) with a balanced all purpose fertilizer formulated for acid loving plants.
 Follow label directions and be careful to not over-fertilize.
 Our slow release fertilizer is a great choice for gardenia shrubs or any specimen plant!
 Adding coffee grounds or epsom salt is a great, cost effective choice for acidic fertilizer or plant food.